Peléan eruption

 Peléan eruptions are a type of volcanic eruption.
-They can occur when viscous magma, typically of rhyolitic or andesitic type, is involved, and share some similarities with Vulcanian eruptions.
+They can occur when viscous magma, typically of rhyolitic to andesitic type, is involved, and share some similarities with Vulcanian eruptions.
 The most important characteristic of a Peléan eruption is the presence of a glowing avalanche of hot volcanic ash, called a pyroclastic flow.
 Formation of lava domes is another characteristic.
 Short flows of ash or creation of pumice cones may be observed as well.

 The initial phases of eruption are characterized by pyroclastic flows.
 The tephra deposits have lower volume and range than the corresponding Plinian and Vulcanian eruptions.
 The viscous magma then forms a steep-sided dome or volcanic spine in the volcano's vent.
 The dome may later collapse, resulting in flows of ash and hot blocks.
 The eruption cycle is usually completed in a few years, but in some cases may continue for decades, like in the case of Santiaguito.

-The 1902 eruption of Mount Pelée (VEI-4) is the first described case of a Peléan eruption; the term is derived from the name of the volcano.
+The term Peléan derives from the name of Mount Pelée, a volcano on the Caribbean island of Martinique.
+Its eruption in 1902, with a volcanic explosivity index (VEI) of 4, was the first such event to be described.

 Other examples of Peléan eruptions include: